qharlie/Yachty/README.md

 Yachty is a windows clone of the famous Jumpcut for MacOS https://snark.github.io/jumpcut/ .

-# Installing

-Build from Source :
+# Build from Source :
 -You'll need the free Visual Studio Community Edition 2019.
 Clone this project, open Yachty.sln and click Build to generate Yachty.exe.